bigwiv/Biopython-cn/en/chr04.rst

         Key: transl_table, Value: ['11']
         Key: translation, Value: ['MGGGMISKLFCLALIFLSSSGLAEKNTYTAKDILQNLELNTFGNSLSH...']

-Let°Øs slice this parent record from 4300 to 4800 (enough to include the ``pim`` gene/CDS), and see how many features we get:
+Let‚Äôs slice this parent record from 4300 to 4800 (enough to include the ``pim`` gene/CDS), and see how many features we get:

 .. code:: verbatim